Downpayment for Condos in Toronto

 A Few Tips to Help You Save Better and Quicker for Your Down Payment

-- Clear off any credit card debt.
-This way, you'll pay less interest on your account and thus have better savings to buy the condo and repay your mortgage.
+• Clear off any credit card debt.
+This way, you'll pay less interest and have better savings to buy the condo and repay your mortgage.

-- You can save your work bonuses, tax refunds, and pay raises to make a down payment on the condo.
+• Save work bonuses, tax refunds, and pay raises specifically for your down payment on the condo.

 After the down payment, you'll start mortgage repayments on your condo, which are dependent on mortgage rates.
-Keep all these things in mind to ensure you can afford the total cost of the condo.
 The more you can save in advance, the easier paying the mortgage rate will be.

 The Government Of Canada also has a mortgage calculator.
 Mortgage payments for your home are typically spread over 25 years.
 Their calculator is a fantastic resource for estimating how much you will need to repay each month for your mortgage payments over 25 years.